zensoup/fhirbug/docs/quickstart.rst

 .. _config:

 Let's test what we have so far.
-First, we must provide fhirball with some basic configuration:
+First, we must provide fhirbug with some basic configuration:

-    >>> from fhirball.config import settings
+    >>> from fhirbug.config import settings
     >>> settings.configure({
     ...
 'DB_BACKEND': 'SQLAlchemy',
     ...
 'SQLALCHEMY_CONFIG': {